Propagation of Wave Packets Close to Conical Intersections: Transfer formula for the other mode

 \section{Transfer formula for the other mode}

-Throughout our analysis, we have assumed that at the initial time \( t_0 \), the wave packet is supported on the minus-mode (Assumption \ref{hypsurID}).
-In this appendix, we outline the necessary adjustments to certain steps of the proof that would be required if, instead, the initial wave packet were assumed to be on the plus-mode.
+In this appendix, we outline the necessary adjustments to certain steps of the proof that would be required if the initial wave packet were assumed to be on the plus-mode.
+Then, in the following, we consider \( z_0 \in \mathcal{A}_{+}(M,\alpha_0,r_0,\delta,\mathrm{I})\) and we assume that the initial data $\psi_0^{\varepsilon}$ of the system \eqref{equation} is given for all $x \in \R^d$ by